PO Box 9021, Wilmington, DE 19809, USA

 Chelonia mydas

-In the western Atlantic Ocean, the Green Turtle has occurred at sea as far north as Massachusetts and as far south as northern Argentina.
+In the western Atlantic Ocean, the Green Sea Turtle has occurred at sea as far north as Massachusetts and as far south as northern Argentina.

 Eretmochelys imbricata imbricata